 The officially recognized NFL MVP award – the one that NFL MVP futures wagers are graded on – is that which is awarded by the Associated Press.
 A panel of 50 sportswriters conduct their vote at the conclusion of the regular season and prior to the beginning of the playoffs.
 The timing ensures that the regular season is the sole performance sample that is considered when the vote is conducted.
 The announcement of the MVP award winner occurs the day before the Super Bowl.

 Despite the “spirit” of the term “most valuable player” – specifically, the characterization bestowed on a player whose absence would have the greatest negative impact on his team – that in itself is usually not enough without sufficient accompanying statistical reinforcement.
-Look no further than 2019 as an example.
-Based on the purest “most valuable player” definition, a strong case could have been made for other players besides Jackson.
+Look no further than 2020 as an example.
+Based on the purest “most valuable player” definition, a strong case could have been made for other players besides Rodgers.